gavinmcfarland/plugma/packages/plugma/SHARED_SYNC.md

 This package uses a "folded shared code" approach where the `@plugma/shared` package code is copied into `src/shared/` to avoid runtime dependencies on workspace packages.

+## ✅ Problem Solved

+The original issue was that `@plugma/shared` was a workspace-only package that consumers couldn't install from npm.
+This has been resolved by:

+1. **Removed workspace dependencies**: No more `@plugma/shared` or `workspace:*` references in the published package
+2. **Folded shared code**: All shared utilities are now bundled directly into the plugma package
+3. **Automated syncing**: Changes to shared code are automatically synced during development and publishing

 ## Automatic Syncing

 ### Development Mode with Auto-Sync